boasmithc/dockertest/README.md

 # dockertest
 Messing around with Docker

-start_container.sh is the docker command line to start up an instance of this Hello_World flasked Python app.
+start_container.sh - will start containers for all images needed for this application

-stop_container.sh is the docker command line to stop this instance.
+stop_container.sh - will stop and delete all containers for this application

-build_container.sh will build a flask_app container.
+build_image.sh will build a images needed for this application.